KusionStack/kusionstack.io/docs/user_docs/guides/cloud-resources/expose-service.md

     kubeconfig: "<your kube-config file path>"
 ```

 The YAML shown above gives an example of the workspace configuration to expose service on ACK.
-The file contains two top-level blcoks `modules` and `runtimes`, and the block `port` under `modules`,  `kubernetes` under `runtimes`.
+The file contains two top-level blocks `modules` and `runtimes`, and the block `port` under `modules`,  `kubernetes` under `runtimes`.

 The block `port` contains the workspace configuration of module port, which has the following fields: